EpicBart02/BST-Hash-Project/README.md

 The results would probably be cleaner if we had more time.
 Easier to read code, more time efficient and all in all better code.
 Of course you dont always have time but in this hypothetical scenario, i would probably say the outcome wouldve been a cleaner result.

-## Project conclusions and lessons learned
-In summary, the project is about algorithms and data structures.
-In this project we have solved three tasks and we have mainly used HashSet and BST.
-The lessons learned due to the project are the different algorithm techniques and what is HashSet and BST, plus how to use them in python.
-Also, this project made it easy for us to understand Python classes.

 ### Project issues